A Guide to Writing a Business Plan

 - Why is the business being started?
-What do its owners want out of it?
+What does its owner want out of it?

-- Will the business supplement or replace the main income of its owners?
+- Will the business supplement or replace the main income of its owner?

 - Is the business being started as an investment to sell as soon as possible?

-- Will the business provide jobs for its owners' family members?
+- Will the business provide jobs for the owner's family members?